We all know walking is the best exercise for our dogs. But what can you do when the temperatures drop and the wind howls?

 Use reflectors

-During winter, the daylight hours are shorter, with little sunlight.
+During winter, daylight hours are shorter, and there is little sunlight.
 To ensure passing vehicles see you and your dog, wear reflective clothing.

 Snow and ice make it difficult for drivers to stop, so be aware of nearby vehicles.